footcricket05/CampusNetSim/README.md

-# Smart Campus Simulation Project Using DHCP with Cisco packet Tracer
+# Smart Campus Simulation Using DHCP with Cisco packet Tracer

 ## Overview